 Most snack foods are so full of chemical additives that they can last for years without refrigeration or special storage.
-The main issue is that their packaging is very bulky, which means they take up a lot of space.
+The main issue is that their packaging is very bulky, so they take up a lot of space.
 Because of space issues, I wouldn’t recommend stockpiling items like chips or popcorn.

 - Pudding mix

 - Protein bars

 - Granola bars